Southampton-RSG-Training/git-novice/_episodes/06-remote.md

 > ## Compatibility Notice
 >
-> Newer versions of git will default to attempting to merge conflicting versions.
+> Newer versions of git will default to attempting to merge conflicting 'histories'.
 Older versions might not - and they'll give you a message like:
 > ~~~
 > hint: You have divergent branches and need to specify how to reconcile them.
 > hint: You can do so by running one of the following commands sometime before